Child Custody Modification

 Factors in Child Custody Modification

-The biggest – and most important – factor in a motion to modify custody agreements is the best interest of the child.
-If both parents agree to a custody modification, if there has been denial or interference with parenting time or if the child is emotionally or physically endangered, the court will hear your petition for a child custody modification.
-Once there has been a custody modification, there cannot be a motion to modify child custody for 2 years.
-If parents have legal joint custody, the process for custody modification is the same as motion to modify custody for the primary caregiver.
+The most significant – and most important – factor in a motion to modify custody agreements is the best interest of the child.
+If both parents agree to a custody modification, if there has been denial or interference with parenting time, or if the child is emotionally or physically endangered, the court will hear your petition for a child custody modification.
+Once there has been a custody modification, there cannot be a motion to modify child custody for two years.
+If parents have legal joint custody, the process for custody modification is the same as a motion to modify custody for the primary caregiver.
 It is important to contact a local, qualified child custody attorney to assist with the process to modify custody.

 Contested Changes to Modify Custody